§ 1 Scope

 Any other General Terms and Conditions or conditions of purchase of the contractual partner are hereby expressly excluded.

-Such General Terms and Conditions shall only then form part of the contract and shall only apply if they do not contradict the respective General Terms and Conditions of Sale and Delivery (GTC) of CHRISTIANSEN PRINT and provided that CHRISTIANSEN PRINT has explicitly confirmed the validity.
+Such General Terms and Conditions shall only then form part of the contract and shall only apply if they do not contradict the respective General Terms and Conditions of Sale and Delivery (AGB) of CHRISTIANSEN PRINT and provided that CHRISTIANSEN PRINT has explicitly confirmed the validity.

 § 3 Code of Conduct

 CHRISTIANSEN PRINT has the aspiration of being an independent and responsible family-owned business.
 CHRISTIANSEN PRINT has therefore committed itself to complying with a code of conduct which can be viewed online at all times at www.christiansenprint.com and can be printed out from there.

 1. Offers made by CHRISTIANSEN PRINT are not binding, unless an explicit engagement has been made.